InjectiveLabs/injective-chain-releases/README.md

 # injective-chain-releases
-This repo contains all the published binaries of injective chain
+This repo contains all the published binaries of the Injective Chain